kristuff/minitoring/README.md

 ## How it works ?
 Minitoring is inspired from [ezservermonitor-web](https://github.com/shevabam/ezservermonitor-web).

-Basic monitoring commands can be made by web server process without admin permissions.
+Basic monitoring commands can be executed by web server process without admin permissions.
 Such data are available via a *standard* web API (protected by a login system).

 For some features (logs reader, packages, fail2ban stats...), app must be run with root privileges: Minitoring comes with a WebSocket server wich is run as service and completes the web API (protected by a token).

 ## Install
-For now Minitoring is only available as `.deb` packages.
+For now Minitoring is only available as `.deb` package.

 See [Install minitoring on debian buster with Apache](/doc/install.md).

 For others systems, you will have to build the package:
-- run `composer` to install dependencies and build autoloader.
+- Install dependencies and build autoloader using `composer`.
-- Compile css/js (requires `NodeJS`)
+- Install dev dependencies and compile css/js (requires `nmp`)

 ## Config